Inaccessible Resources

 When sold would generate less than one half of the applicable NA Resource Limit amount to the participant after all costs of selling the resource are subtracted from the equity value.

-A nonliquid asset that the participant has sold but the title has not yet been legally transferred.
+The participant has sold but the title has not yet been legally transferred.

-A nonliquid asset that has a lien against it and that the participant is prohibited, by the lien, from selling.
-This applies only to loans taken out for business purposes where non-business resources were used as collateral.
+Has a lien against it and the participant is prohibited, by the lien, from selling.
+This applies only to loans taken out for business purposes where non-business resources are used as collateral.

 Deposits on rental properties or utilities.